What are the key subject topics that this course will cover?

 What resources will be available for students: web pages, learning applications, texts, case studies, etc.?

-- Available resources include specialized hardware, GitHub repositories, and a course web site.
+- Available resources include a specialized hardware, GitHub repositories, YouTube lectures, and a course web site.

 Extra Time Commitments